Kaede stood atop a riverfront redoubt as she surveyed the wooded hills across the water.

 His unerring gaze then locked onto her sight.

 "Chances are you died from something, even if you don't remember it."

 "That is what I said too," Pascal added.

 It brought him a second glare, which made him smile as though he found it cute.

 Kaede found the idea that she actually died upsetting.
-His last memory was that of falling asleep on an living room couch.
+His last memory was that of laying on an living room couch.
 Did the home burn down?
 Did carbon monoxide leak?

 What happened to the rest of my family?

 Kaede shut her eyes and held her head.
 There was no way for her to verify what had happened on Earth.
 Even if she could be certain about her death, she could do nothing about it, do nothing to console her grieving parents.